 Sooner or later, as a music artist, if you want to start partnering with legitimate people, companies, and opportunities, you’ll need a written agreement or contract.
 In fact, the absence of a written agreement when an opportunity to work with producers, managers, or other entities arises, can often be a big red flag.
-And unless you’re a lawyer, you’ll probably need one to review it.
+And unless you’re a lawyer, or you’re comfortable with the language and meaning of a contract you’re reading, then you may need one to review it.

 But that’s when the trouble can begin.